Home Compare SIGN.SW vs STLAM.MI

 Stellantis holds the cleaner structural position, with growth as the main driver and stability adding further support.
 SIG still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-Most of the separation is still concentrated in growth.
-The overall score gap is 8 points in favour of Stellantis N.V..
+Growth still does most of the heavy lifting in this comparison.
+The overall score gap is 15 points in favour of Stellantis N.V..

 Trajectory Similarity